MyParcelCOM/docs/content/php-sdk/common-use-case.md

 ## Creating the shipment
 To create a new shipment, you should create a new instance of a `MyParcelCom\ApiSdk\Resources\Shipment`, set the required properties on the shipment and have it sent to the MyParcel.com API by calling the method `MyParcelCom\ApiSdk\MyParcelComApi::createShipment()`.

-The minimal required properties to set on a shipment are a sender address and a weight.
+The minimal required properties to set on a shipment are a recipient address and a weight.
 There are however a lot more properties you can (and should) set on the shipment.
 These are the shop, sender address and service contract.
 Whenever these are not set, the SDK will automatically set them for you.
 The default shop will be chosen and that shop's return address will be used as a sender address.
 For the service contract, the cheapest one will be calculated and selected.

-This behaviour is not a problem for when you only have one shop and don't mind what carrier you use.
+This behavior is not a problem for when you only have one shop and don't mind what carrier you use.
 However, when you have more than one shop, have multiple locations you want to send from or want to select the service (and contract) to use, you should set (one or more of) these values.

 ```php
 use MyParcelCom\ApiSdk\Resources\Address;